DevZiaus/nextjs15-ecommerce/README.md

-#Ecommperce website built with NextJS 15, MongoDB, and TailwindCSS'
+# Ecommperce website built with NextJS 15, MongoDB, and TailwindCSS

 ## Overview
 A modern e-commerce platform for selling crochet items online.